mulesoft/api-console/README.md

 polymer serve --open
 ```

-5. If you are planning to parse own RAML/OAS file then additionally run this command to run AMF parsing service for the demo page:
+5. If you are planning to parse your own RAML/OAS file, run this command to run AMF parsing service for the demo page:
 ```
 npm staret
 ```